Viper-Dude/EliteMining/README.md

 ---

 ## 🚧 In Development
-- Option to select and swap primary or secondary fire buttons
+- Option to select and swap primary or secondary fire buttons  (In place with release of v 3.5 beta)
-- Develop a GUI to configure ship presets, firegroups, fire buttons, and more
+- Develop a GUI to configure ship presets, firegroups, fire buttons, and more  (In place with release of v 3.5 beta)

 ---